History of Union Budgets in India

 This was the first pandemic Budget in India’s independent history after the COVID-19 pandemic broke out.
 As a result, the primary focus of Nirmala Sitharaman’s 2021 Budget speech was healthcare, wellness, and recharging the economy that was battered after taking blows from pandemic-induced lockdowns.

-In this Budget, the Government finally decided to set up an asset reconstruction company that will take over banks’ bad loans, giving them the flexibility to finance the economic recovery.
+In this Budget, the Government finally decided to set up an asset reconstruction company that would take over banks' bad loans, giving them the flexibility to finance the economic recovery.

 Do you like this edition?